KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/installing-komodo-dex.md

 * Admin/root privileges

 ::: warning Note
-If you don't want to build MM2 from source you can download prebuilt nightly binary from http://195.201.0.6/mm2/
+If you would prefer to avoid building MM2 from source, you can download our pre-built nightly binary [from this link](http://195.201.0.6/mm2/).
 :::

 ### Note about Linux